top of page

 "Jazz is an indigenous American art form, but it is also a thoroughly global enterprise.
 And few of the music's practitioners embody its universality more completely than saxophonist Uri Gurvich" DOWNBEAT

-Performing concerts in the U.S., Europe, South America and Asia, Gurvich has shared the stage and recorded with such artists as: Grammy winner - Esperanza Spalding, John Zorn, Billy Cobham, Mingus Big Band, Lionel Loueke, Chris Potter, Dave Liebman, Elio Villafranca, Ben Monder, George Garzone, Alon Yavnai, Avishai Cohen, Jorge Rossy, Paquito D'Rivera, Uri Caine, Anat Cohen and Django Bates among others.
+Gurvich has shared the stage and recorded with such artists as: Grammy winner - Esperanza Spalding, John Zorn, Billy Cobham, Mingus Big Band, Lionel Loueke, Chris Potter, Dave Liebman, Elio Villafranca, Ben Monder, George Garzone, Alon Yavnai, Avishai Cohen, Jorge Rossy, Paquito D'Rivera, Uri Caine, Anat Cohen and Django Bates among others.

 EDUCATION -

-Uri Gurvich is a part-time faculty member at The New School University - College of Performing Arts.
+Uri Gurvich is a faculty member at The New School University - College of Performing Arts.
 He holds a B.M. from Berklee College of Music and a M.M. from The New School University.

 Gurvich was a guest lecturer and clinician at Berklee College of Music, The Danish Royal Academy of Music, Cornell University, Ithaca College, Lithuanian Academy of Music and Theatre, Estonian Academy of Music and Theatre, TAI University (Madrid, Spain), Conservatorio Superior de Musica (Valencia, Spain), Universidad De Las Américas (Quito, Ecuador), Rimon School of Music (Tel Aviv, Israel) and Koyo School of Music and Dance (Kobe, Japan).